-The programme is intended for candidates who are either new to fixed income in the financial markets or who have limited experience and wish to develop a greater understanding of how, in particular, the buyside of the marketplace works, specifically in the context of debt.
+The programme is intended for people who are either new to working in the financial markets or who have limited experience and wish to develop a greater understanding of how the “buyside” – or the segment of the financial markets that buy securities - works, specifically in the context of debt.

 Certification and Programme Recognition